yeshua453/website/docs/introduction.md

 Flet is a framework that allows building interactive multi-user web, desktop and mobile applications in your favorite language without prior experience in frontend development.

 You build a UI for your program with Flet [controls](/docs/controls) which are based on [Flutter](https://flutter.dev) by Google.
-Flet does not just "wrap" Flutter widgets, but adds its own "opinion" by combining smaller widgets, hiding complexities, implementing UI best-practices, applying reasonable defaults - all to ensure your apps look cool and professional without much efforts.
+Flet does not just "wrap" Flutter widgets, but adds its own "opinion" by combining smaller widgets, hiding complexities, implementing UI best-practices, applying reasonable defaults - all to ensure your apps look cool and professional without extra efforts.

 ## Flet app example

 At the moment you can write Flet apps in Python and other languages will be added soon.

-Here is a sample "Counter" app written in Python:
+Here is a sample "Counter" app:

 ```python title="counter.py"
 import flet